LaFibre-info/neutrality-test/README.md

           K, M, G,T denote: Kilo, Mega, Giga and Tera (each are x1000 increment not 1024)

   see tests.txt, multi-isp.txt and def.txt for sample tests.

+  thx to Vivien & hwti and everyone at https://lafibre.info for their contributions